sawers-rellan-labs/targseq/docs/Target_Sequence_Extraction.md

 ### 6. Create Coordinate Files with Flanking Regions
 ***Work in an interactive session***

-We will use the gff files from the previous step to build entry batch files for sequence retrieval with `blastdbcmd`.
+We will use the gff files from the previous step to build `entry_batch` files for sequence retrieval using the tool `blastdbcmd`.
-Each entry batch file has the necessary info to retrieve a specific subsequence from a blast database.
+Each `entry_batch` file has the necessary info perl line to retrieve a specific subsequence from a blast database.

 <blockquote>